cgwire/kitsu/docs/getting-started-production/README.md

-# Build your Production Report as Production Manager
+# Build your Production Report as a Production Manager

 ## Know Everything that is Happening in the Production